loganrath/cist608/module-06a.md

     icon: file-pdf text-danger
     description: These are the slides for Module 6.

   - title: "Statistics made easy ! ! !
-Learn about the t-test, the chi square test, the p value and more" (12:49)
+Learn about the t-test, the chi square test, the p value and more (12:49)"
     icon: brands fa-youtube text-danger
     url: https://www.youtube.com/watch?v=I10q6fjPxJ0
     description: A great video that uses height and weight and shows several different tests.